NeuroHELP/sample-namespace-packages/README.md

 ## Our fork
 We forked this example to amend our best practices.
 This can be used to learn about:
 - Namespace package (e.g. neurohelp.*)
+	- Notice that on [PEP 423 -- Naming conventions and recipes related to packaging ](https://www.python.org/dev/peps/pep-0423/) private company packages can have namespace with a `dot` suffix.
 - Nox with config file that we distilled to our needs

 > After changing the nox file the `python report_to_table.py` is failing.
 NU SHOIN ...